songkick/array-consistent-sample/README.md

 [backports](https://rubygems.org/gems/backports) gem installed to get `Array#sample` and `Random` for Ruby 1.8.7.

+## What problem does this solve?

+This gem was built to spread load over background job servers for tasks that don't need to run on every background server.
+We take a consistent sample from the set of currently running background servers with the job name to vary the results and spread load.
+If a previously selected background server goes away, a different one is consistently selected from the new set.

 ## Examples

     people = ['Sally', 'Bob', 'Alice', 'Joe']

-The same array and same arguments always gets you the same results (results may vary between Ruby versions and platforms, but should be consistent in a given Ruby version).
+The same array and same arguments always gets you the same results (results may vary between Ruby versions and platforms, but should be consistent for that same Ruby and platform).

-    people.deterministic_sample(1)
+    people.consistent_sample(1)
     # => ["Sally"]
-    people.deterministic_sample(1)
+    people.consistent_sample(1)
     # => ["Sally"]

 You can pass an optional second parameter to vary the sample.

-    people.deterministic_sample(1, 'Mow the lawn')
+    people.consistent_sample(1, 'Mow the lawn')
     # => ["Alice"]

-    people.deterministic_sample(2, 'Sort recycling')
+    people.consistent_sample(2, 'Sort recycling')
     # => ["Sally", "Alice"]

-    people.deterministic_sample(2, 'Wash the dishes')
+    people.consistent_sample(2, 'Wash the dishes')
     # => ["Bob", "Joe"]

-    people.deterministic_sample(3, 'Bring about world peace')
+    people.consistent_sample(3, 'Bring about world peace')
     # => ["Bob", "Alice", "Joe"]